melissalinkert/isyntax2raw-1/README.md

 Brightfield RGB with 16 bits per component is supported in 0.7.0 and later.
 By default, all 16 bits per component are converted.
-If 8 bit output is required instead, the `--linear16to8` option can be used to convert to 8 bit before writing to Zarr.
-This is performed using the `Linear16ToSRGB8` filter built in to the Philips SDK.
+If 8 bit output is required instead, the `--linear16to8=true` option can be used to convert to 8 bit before writing to Zarr, for example:

+    isyntax2raw write_tiles /path/to/input.isyntax /path/to/directory.zarr --linear16to8=true

+Conversion from 16 to 8 bits is performed using the `Linear16ToSRGB8` filter built in to the Philips SDK.

 Any other data types are not currently supported.